 Your defence needs to be multifaceted – combining a number of measures together makes your protection stronger.
 You can’t predict exactly what type of attack could happen tomorrow so the more comprehensive your preparation the better.

 There are a few easy steps that IT Smart Solutions can help your business with, including:

 3. Implementing a comprehensive backup and disaster recovery solution

 4. Minimising risk by limiting admin access on PCs

 These processes can be automates which means the security of your business is monitored on an ongoing basis.
 For example, we receive an alert if your AV software isn’t working properly or when patches are needed, so action can be taken immediately.

 Also, should your data need to be recovered, your businesses can get back up and running quickly as data is saved to the cloud.
 While these technology safeguards are crucial, it’s also important that SMEs educate their staff about how to keep their data safe.

 SMEs can be the low hanging fruit for would be hackers, so you need to ensure that your business is not available for easy picking.
 Without in-house IT expertise, it’s difficult for SMEs to stay on top of cybersecurity issues as your priority is to focus on running your business.

 The next major attack could be just around the corner so you need to be proactive in defence.

 The threat to data security is real and many Australian small businesses have so far been lucky.
 Taking the right steps now might well avoid a future disaster for your business.
-IT Smart Solutions can help you put in place a multi-pronged plan to protect your SME.
-Contact us today.
+Read our actionable IT security guide for companies running on Office 365 to ensure you are effectively securing your business.